Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Kraken Splits and Trends

-- When Seattle has scored exactly two goals this season, they've earned six points (2-11-2 record).
+- Seattle has six points (2-11-2) when scoring two goals this season.

 - The Kraken have scored more than two goals 61 times, earning 104 points from those matchups (50-7-4).

-- This season, Seattle has scored a lone power-play goal in 32 games and picked up 45 points with a record of 21-8-3.
+- Seattle has scored a single power-play goal in 32 games this season and has registered 45 points from those matchups.

 - When it outshoots its opponent this season, Seattle has posted a record of 36-18-4 (76 points).